Last Updated on

 Can you get life insurance if cancer has returned?

-Recurrence in life insurance underwriting is very complicated as it takes into consideration many factors, including:
+A reoccurrence of cancer in life insurance underwriting is complicated as many factors have to be taken into consideration, including:

 - Type – What type of cancer did you originally have?